keefm6776/cookery-website/README.md

 I was then able to open the app, using this button in Heroku.

+Before the final deployment of this project, I have set the debug variable to false in app.py, during the run command for app.
+I have also hidden my MONGO_URI using an environment variable of this name, which is used to set this value for the app.

 This project has been deployed via Heroku at https://cookery-website-flask-mongo.herokuapp.com/

 To run this app locally you need to use the following command : python3 app.py.